-This course elaborates and expands upon the theories presented in Pre-Clinical Dental Hygiene Theory (DHYG 140); and introduces additional information required when rendering individualized patient care.
-Specific topics will include dental considerations for patients with chronic diseases taking medications that may impact one's dental health, recording and reading dental charting, recognizing varying levels of dental disease and determining appropriate interventions.
+This course elaborates and expands upon the theories presented in Pre-Clinical Dental Hygiene Theory (DHYG 140); and introduces additional infor-mation required when rendering individualized patient care.
+Specific topics will include dental considerations for patients with chronic diseases taking medications that may impact one's dental health, recording and reading dental charts, recognizing varying levels of dental disease and determining appropriate interventions.
+Emphasis will be placed on instrument sharpening and utilization of the ultrasonic scaler to aid in effective removal of deposits.
 Students must also register for DHYG 151.
 A minimum grade of "C" is required to proceed to the next level of study.
 Two hours of lecture each week.
-Prerequisites: Pre-Clinical Dental Hygiene (DHYG 141), Dental
+Corequisites: Clinical Dental Hygiene I (DHYG 151), or permission of instructor.